 The first Advent calendar

 One of the first examples of something that could be called an Advent calendar comes from a children’s book that was published in 1851 by Elise Averdieck in Germany. ”Every evening when the little girl Elisabeth goes to bed, her mother tells her a little bit about the origin of Christmas.
-Afterwards, they sing a lot of Christmas carols together and hang a new picture about Christmas on the wallpaper, they do this until all of the 24 pictures hangs on the wall, and then the children know that Christmas is here”
+Afterward, they sing a lot of Christmas carols together and hang a new picture about Christmas on the wallpaper, they do this until all of the 24 pictures hangs on the wall, and then the children know that Christmas is here”

 An advent calendar helped the children by counting down the days until Christmas Eve which is on the 24th of December at sundown.
-Before the advent calendars were invented the families would use chalk marks on the doors and wipe one away every day to count down the days.
+Before the advent calendars were invented families would use chalk marks on the doors and wipe one away every day to count down the days.